Getting started

 Foundational knowledge

-forms-engine-plugin is a hapi plugin for a frontend service, which allows development teams to construct forms using configuration and minimal code.
-Forms are closely based on the knowledge, components and patterns from the GDS Design System.
-Forms should remain as lightweight as possible, with business logic being implemented in a backend/BFF API and forms-engine-plugin used as a simple presentation layer.
+forms-engine-plugin is a hapi plugin that lets teams build GOV.UK forms using configuration and minimal code, based on GDS Design System patterns.
+Keep business logic in a backend/BFF API and treat the plugin as a thin presentation layer.

 Contributing back to forms-engine-plugin